scharf/cv/MichaelScharfCV.md

 * lots of product contributions and enhancements including designing workflows and creating product enhancements

 ## 2000-2009 Contractor at Wind River

 We (the TakeFive) team started creating an the *next generation SNiFF+ IDE written in Java* based on the learnings form the last years.
 Around that time, TakeFive got acquired by Wind River and a cultural change started by merging teams form different companies into one team.
-Wind River had four or five different IDEs with very different design philosophies.
+Wind River had (by acquisitions)five different IDEs with very different design philosophies.
 It turned out to be very difficult, if not impossible, to merge "the best" of different cultures into a single system.
 The company finally decided to use eclipse (which I was favoring).